MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 2/readme.md

 ## password cracking
 - what is the brute force mechnaism fro figuring out someone's password?
--- quess very posibilitiy
+-- guess very posibilitiy
-- what is the complexity of it? m = number of characteres
+- what is the complexity of it? m = number of characters to choose from (26 for lowercase alphabet) n = character length
+Complexity = m^n
+password of 7 characters would take 26^7 (8,031,810,176) guesses

 ## knapsack problem
-- we have a certain backpack that cn carry a certain weight.
+- we have a certain backpack that can carry a certain weight.
 We can carry some food that weights a certain much and costs a specific amount how much can you carry? for best optimization

-- capacity of W
+- capacity of W = 16
+item        weight      value
+1           2           $20
+2           5           $30
+3           10          $50
+4           5           $10

-- generate all possible subset so of the n items
+- generate all possible `subset` so of the n items
 - compute total weight of each subset
 - identify feasible subsets
-- fidn the subset of the largest value
+- find the subset of the largest value {2,2,2,2,2,2,2,2}, {5,5,2,2,2} and so on...

+- brute force is the only option for this knapsack proble

 2^n (worst one) possible combinated - loop through if they are over the weight limit we want to figureout the biggest value
-- we dont have a better solution so we can only use this solution with very low value of n big O(2^n)
+- we dont have a better solution so we can only use this solution with very low value of n big O(2^n) - this is a very slow solution

 ## comments on brute force
-- Brute force (exhustive search algorithm) run in a realistic amount of tiem only on very small isntances
+- Brute force (exhustive search algorithm) run in a realistic amount of time only on very small instances
-- in many cases, exhustive
+- in many cases, exhustive search or its variable is the only known way to get exact solution

 ## Brute force strengths and weaknesses
 ### Strength